TAU-VAILab/color-edit/README.md

 Edit as follow:</br>
 ![Graph](images/prepare_example.png "Flow:")
-*for flux model use "flux" as key and not "FLUX"
+*for flux model use "flux_dev" as key and not "FLUX"

 The output for the script is a json containing all images data and metadata including path to the generated SAM masks:</br>
 ![Graph](images/prepare_after_sam.png "Flow:")